Copilot-Language/copilot-language.github.io/home.md

 Among others, Copilot has been used at the Safety Critical Avionics Systems Branch of NASA Langley Research Center for monitoring test flights of drones.

-This release fixes 4 bugs in `copilot-core` and `copilot-c99`.
-We have also removed 2 deprecated modules and one dependency.
+This release removes deprecated definitions, provides support for GHC 9.4 and What4 1.4, and includes a much improved README.
 The new release has been published on hackage, as well as github.

 This release also continues to use our new software engineering process